praxshukla/myGCP/Lockdown_routine_Prachetas.md

 But,now it has been more than a month we are locked in owr house and guess what we learned to still have fun with owr family and continue doing lots of activities,which is ceryainly a new experirnce .Here is how I am spending my days in lockdown

-I get up in the morning and insted of rushing to school
+I get up in the morning and insted of rushing to school,I started spirituality photo
+Also,I learned chanting 'RUDRASTAK VANDANA'a shloke from 'RAMCHARITMANAS'every morning photo
+Thanks to my school,and respected teachers for providin us online classes on zoom,study matireals and quizes on Argus.